Unishkabisht/unishkabisht/README.md

 ## About

 I'm a BCA 3rd year student at Amrapali University, Haldwani.
-My core strength is the frontend — building clean, semantic, responsive interfaces with HTML, CSS, and JavaScript, without relying on frameworks.
+My core strength is the frontend — building clean, semantic, responsive interfaces with HTML, CSS, and JavaScript, working on frameworks like angular l.

 I enjoy taking a design and turning it into accurate, accessible markup — semantic HTML, external CSS, minimal JS, and layouts that work well on any screen size.